1871fotc/1871fotc.github.io/docs/about/street-signs.md

 Priorities:

-1. Sign is wrong
+1. Sign has the wrong street name.
-2. Sign is unreadable or damaged
+2. Sign is unreadable and/or damaged.
-3. Sign is readable but damaged
+3. Sign is readable but damaged.
-4. New sign to help significantly with way finding
+4. New sign to help significantly with way finding.
-5. New sign to help with way finding
+5. New sign to help with way finding.
-6. Sign is readable but in old format
+6. Sign is readable but in old format.